 RPM provides four hooks for injecting commands into the installation and uninstallation sequences: two for installation and two for uninstallation.
 All hooks run on the target system and are generally sufficient for most housekeeping chores.
 These four hooks are:

-• Commands in the %post hook run after your package has been installed.
+%posthook run after your package has been installed. - The

-• The %preun hook runs before your package is removed from the system.
+%preunhook runs before your package is removed from the system. - Commands in the

 Hence, the order of operations during an upgrade is: